Stories from Naoh’ra Rabntah

 Falling Apart

 Week two.
 They’d warned this would be the hardest stretch.
-The surgeries kept stacking—femur, trach, PEG tube—necessary, brutal, relentless.
+The surgeries kept stacking: trach, PEG tube, femur.
 Ben nodded through every briefing, tracked every word, but nothing made sense.

 “Heart rate’s spiking.
 Could be post-op inflammation.
 I’ll page the doctor.”